matthewcflam/Perspection/PLAN.md

 ---

 ## **3\.
 Who will own components in your architecture?**

-* *Owning them means being responsible for writing them and making sure they are functional and correct.*
-* *For each component, list the one person who is in charge of getting it done.*

 | Team Member | Architectural Component |
 | :---- | :---- |